 Whether married, cohabiting or separated, we offer help and advice on all areas of family problems and family breakdown.
-We aim to offer all our expertise built up over a combined 30 years plus, including:
+We aim to offer all our expertise built up over three decades.

 As members of Resolution, a law society approved organisation of family law specialists, we strive to deal with all matters amicably whilst also ensuring your full protection under the law.
 We also have accredited specialists on the Law Society Family Law Panel.

-Our firm holds four kite marks for quality standards with Investors in People, Lexcel, Conveyancing Quality Standard (CQS) and The Legal Aid Quality Mark Contract: so you can be assured of the very best help and advice.
+Our firm holds three kite marks for quality standards with: Investors in People; Lexcel; and Conveyancing Quality Standard (CQS), so you can be assured of the very best help and advice.

 All divorces are based upon the irretrievable breakdown of the marriage.
 That irretrievable breakdown is proven one of five ways: